scexamples/swagger-codegen-demo/README.md

 ### Steps for client code generation:
 (i) Save the swagger.json file (generated from http://localhost:8080/v2/api-docs) in src/main/resources
-(ii) Add the swagger-codegen-maven-plugin to pom.xml
+(ii) Add the 'swagger-codegen-maven-plugin' to pom.xml
 (iii) Run mvn clean generate-sources

 Once the code generation is complete, the plugin generates a client 'gradle' project in a new folder 'target/generated-sources'.